 Meaning.
-The route is shown on the image below from A to B to C as a road in the same style as the existing bridleway coming from the north to A and continuing south east from C.
+The route is shown on the image below from A to B as a road in similar style to local existing highways.

 Assessment.
 Although the map carries the standard disclaimer that the representation of a road or footpath is no evidence of a right of way, it remains the case that this map was produced for sale to the travelling public.
 It seems likely that the disclaimer is to avoid the publishers from finding themselves in the midst of legal action.
 The application route is shown as a good secondary road.
 The depiction of the route in this manner is evidence in favour of the proposition that the application route was considered to have equestrian and probably vehicular rights.